-Although we have attempted to identify factors that would cause actual actions, events or results to differ materially from those disclosed in the forward-looking statements or information, there may be other factors that cause actual results, performances, achievements or events not to be anticipated, estimated or intended.
+This AIF contains information on risks, uncertainties and other factors relating to the forward-looking statements and information.
+Although the Company has attempted to identify factors that would cause actual actions, events or results to differ materially from those disclosed in the forward-looking statements or information, there may be other factors that cause actual results, performances, achievements or events not to be anticipated, estimated or intended.
 Also, many of the factors are beyond our control.
 Accordingly, readers should not place undue reliance on forward-looking statements or information.
-We undertake no obligation to reissue or update forward-looking statements or information as a result of new information or events after the date hereof except as may be required by law.
+Accordingly, readers should not place undue reliance on forward-looking statements or information.
+The Company undertakes no obligation to reissue or update forward-looking statements or information as a result of new information or events after the date of this AIF except as may be required by law.
 All forward-looking statements and information made herein are qualified by this cautionary statement.